jyabes/Yabes-Jonathan-Earbud-Site/README.md

-# EARBUD PROMOTIONAL WEBSITE
+# PORTFOLIO
- Create a earbud promotional website includes the creation of various assets, earbud color variations,x-ray view showcasing the internal componenets, promotional images and animations.
+ Create personal portfolio website to showcase my content or projects such us 3D, motion graphics, and more.

 ## Installation